 Edgardo C., an IT director, notes,”By using the VPN, we can connect remotely.
 We have two offices, and we could connect them through the VPN.
 We could establish a network between two sites, and that has improved and increased communication and productivity.
 Our remote site is able to access the server remotely.”

-Fortinet FortiGate is ranked 1st in Firewalls with 99 reviews while Meraki MX is ranked 3rd in Unified Threat Management (UTM) with 9 reviews.
-Fortinet FortiGate is rated 8.4, while Meraki MX is rated 8.8.
+Fortinet FortiGate is ranked 2nd in Firewalls with 70 reviews while Meraki MX is ranked 2nd in Unified Threat Management (UTM) with 22 reviews.
+Fortinet FortiGate is rated 8.4, while Meraki MX is rated 8.2.
 The top reviewer of Fortinet FortiGate writes "Efficient, user-friendly, and affordable".
-On the other hand, the top reviewer of Meraki MX writes "Provides good visibility, easy to configure and manage, and good for small businesses".
-Fortinet FortiGate is most compared with pfSense, Sophos XG, WatchGuard Firebox, Check Point NGFW and Cisco SD-WAN, whereas Meraki MX is most compared with Palo Alto Networks NG Firewalls, Sophos XG, pfSense, SonicWall NSa and WatchGuard Firebox.
+On the other hand, the top reviewer of Meraki MX writes "Great solution that can manage multiple devices (security, switches, APs, Cameras) with a single pane of glass".
+Fortinet FortiGate is most compared with Sophos XG, Cisco Secure Firewall, Netgate pfSense, Check Point NGFW and WatchGuard Firebox, whereas Meraki MX is most compared with Palo Alto Networks NG Firewalls, Cisco Secure Firewall, Sophos XG, SonicWall NSa and SonicWall TZ.
 See our Fortinet FortiGate vs. Meraki MX report.